forketyfork/rainyhills/README.md

 ```

 ### Running
-The application requires a Jakarta EE 10 compatible server such as WildFly 27+ or TomEE 10+.
+The application requires a Jakarta EE 11 compatible server such as WildFly 38+.

 Deployment on WildFly running in standalone mode:
 ```